Spicy Candied Bacon

 Notes

-With both this stovetop method and the oven recipe, you won’t need to drain the bacon over paper towels the way you would for regular bacon.
+Don’t drain the bacon over paper towels the way you would for regular bacon.
 That’s because the caramelized sugar makes the bacon sticky and gooey – you don’t want paper towel particles stuck to it.

-25 thoughts on “Spicy Candied Bacon Recipe: 2 Ways
+25 thoughts on “Spicy Candied Bacon

 Leave a Reply